Qznkzs/FreeRTOS_CountingSemaphore/README.md

 # Learning
-# This is a repository to recording my learning in programing
+# This is a repository to record a demo of freertos project on countingsemaphore.